Aircraft Mechanic

 Are you ever called upon to fix or examine things mid-flight?
 Put another way, are there some things that can only be diagnosed while the plane's in motion?

-Asked by passingthoughts over 11 years ago
+Asked by passingthoughts almost 12 years ago

 Yes, sometimes you do.
 Often it is just something common, that you could do anywhere, such as a stuck drawer in the galley units or a broken coffee maker.
 Sometimes there can be an engine or a system test that needs to be done at altitude during flight for one reason or another.
 Usually for troubleshooting an elusive problem.